 On a rainy day in 1974, while hiking above Partnun (near St Antönien in Graubünden, close to the Austrian border), we happened upon a dilapidated one-room shepherd's hut.
 It was at 2,130 m, right at the foot of the Sulzfluh mountain.
 No longer in use, it had a large hole in the floor made by marmots, and only one window.
 Andreas had the idea that I could rent it from the Alpgemeinschaft, an association of farmers whose cows spend the summers up there.
 He organized the agreement for the Sulzhütte, such that if we would renovate it and allow a shepherd to stay there for two weeks every year, we could have it for a reasonable rent.
 So we gave the place a new floor, roof and chimney, and added windows - though not a toilet, and there was no running water nearby nor electricity.
-Once I stayed there at the same time as the shep-
+Once I stayed there at the same time as the shepherd.
+He carried lots of water up from Partnun, which would have been very heavy, especially over that distance.
+Mostly Andreas and I used a metal milk canister to bring water from a fountain about 30 minutes' walk away; carried on one's back, it too could be heavy.